-Select either Set up, Activate, or Activate segments, depending on which control is available to you.
+Select either Set up, Activate, or Activate audiences, depending on which control is available to you.

 If you selected Set up, skip to the next step, to authenticate to the destination.

-If you selected Activate, Activate segments, or Export datasets, you can now see a list of existing destination connections.
+If you selected Activate, Activate audiences, or Export datasets, you can now see a list of existing destination connections.